sriharikumar004/Fundamentals-of-C-Program-2025-Odd-M1/README.md

    #### Product (a * b)
    #### Quotient (a / b)
    #### Remainder (a % b)
-### Step 6:
-  Perform bitwise operations on a and b:
   #### AND (a &amp; b)
   #### OR (a | b)
   #### XOR (a ^ b)